Rental Dispute Resolution in Bahrain

 What is this right?

-• Direct negotiation: Always try to resolve the issue directly with your landlord or tenant first, preferably in writing.
+• Direct negotiation: Always attempt to resolve the issue directly with your landlord or tenant first — in writing, so you have a record.

-• RERA mediation: The Real Estate Regulatory Authority offers mediation services for rental disputes.
+• RERA mediation: The Real Estate Regulatory Authority offers free mediation services for rental disputes.
+This is faster and cheaper than court.

-• Civil courts: If mediation fails, either party can file a lawsuit in the civil courts.
-The Minor Civil Court handles claims under a certain value; the High Civil Court handles larger claims.
+• Civil courts: If mediation fails, file a lawsuit in the Minor Civil Court (claims under BHD 3,000) or the High Civil Court (larger claims).

-• Enforcement: Court judgments are enforceable through the Execution Court, including orders for eviction, payment of rent, or return of deposits.
+• Enforcement: Court and BCDR judgments are enforceable through the Execution Court, including orders for eviction, rent payment, or deposit return.

 When does it apply?

-• Send a formal written demand to the other party before going to court.
+• Send a formal written demand to the other party before taking legal action — this shows the court you attempted resolution.

-• Gather evidence — lease contract, payment receipts, photos, correspondence.
+• Gather evidence — lease contract, payment receipts, photos, EWA bills, and all correspondence.

-• Try RERA mediation first — it is faster and cheaper than court.
+• Try RERA mediation first — it is free and often resolves disputes within weeks rather than months.

 What should you NOT do?

-• Do not take the law into your own hands — no self-help evictions, lock changes, or utility cuts.
+• Do not take matters into your own hands — no self-help evictions, lock changes, or utility cuts by landlords; no property damage or withholding keys by tenants.

 • Do not destroy evidence — keep all documents, messages, and photos related to the dispute.

-• Do not ignore court summons — failure to appear can result in a default judgment against you.
+• Do not ignore court summons — failure to appear results in a default judgment against you.

 You came here to know your rights — help someone else know theirs.